lokal-profil/LSH/README.md

 Assorted scripts used for LSH batch upload (http://commons.wikimedia.org/wiki/COM:LSH)

+Included is PyCJWiki Version 1.31 (C) by [Smallman12q](https://en.wikipedia.org/wiki/User_talk:Smallman12q) GPL, see http://www.gnu.org/licenses/.

+## TODO
+Change over from PyCJWiki to WikiApi...

 Requires [WikiApi](https://github.com/lokal-profil/ODOK/blob/master/tools/WikiApi.py)

 WikiApi is based on PyCJWiki Version 1.31 (C) by [Smallman12q](https://en.wikipedia.org/wiki/User_talk:Smallman12q) GPL, see http://www.gnu.org/licenses/.

 ## Workflow

 All of these should be run from the main code folder.

+0. Copy config.py.sample to config.py and fill in your username and password
 0. Run `python py_listscraper.py old_connections`  # To make a copy of the latest Commons mappings
 1. Unpack the new csv files to the "original_csv" folder
 3. Update CSV_FILES in "py_prepCSVData.py" to the new file names